-- 1. After the student has fulfilled all study requirements of his curriculum, an application for the State Doctoral Examination including Supervisor's report shall by filed with the Dean through the relevant department of the faculty. - 2.
-Unless the Dean's directive stipulates otherwise, the Dean shall decide on the date of the State Doctoral Examination upon proposal by the President of the Subject-area Board.
-In such a case, the President of the Subject-area Board, the Supervisor and the doctoral student shall be notified of such a decision of the Dean within 30 days of filing the application for the State Doctoral Examination.
+- 1. After the student has fulfilled all study requirements of the curriculum, an application for the State Doctoral Examination including Supervisor's report will be filed with the Dean through the relevant office of the faculty. - 2.
+Unless a UP policy stipulates otherwise, the Dean will decide on the date of the State Doctoral Examination upon proposal by the President of the Subject-area Board.
+In such a case, the President of the Subject-area Board, the Supervisor and the doctoral student will be notified of such a decision of the Dean within 30 days of filing the application for the State Doctoral Examination.